ramin-ali-marandi-ghoddousi/SCAMPR/README.md

 2. ROIs for each TIFF image file (from Step 3).
 3. CSV Key file.

     This Key file can be generated in two ways: 1) Manually, 2) or in a semiautomated manner in ImageJ.
 Manual generation of the key can lead to user-related bias, which can be mitigated with proper blinding.
 The semiautomated method is less prone to user error but may be less accurate for low-intensity images in some datasets.
-Descriptions on how to generate the key for both methods are outlined below:
+Descriptions on how to generate the key for both methods are outlined below:<br>

-   -- Semiautomated Key Generation and Gene Expression Quantification --
+   ------------------------------- Semiautomated Key Generation and Gene Expression Quantification -------------------------------

    To generate this key, run SCAMPR_AreaFraction_SemiAuto.ijm.
 There are some options that can be changed and sections that require user input: